symmetry-mag/style-guide/docs/writing-about-culture-ethnicity-and-race.md

 #### Latino/Latina/Latinx

-According to AP, *Latino* can be used to refer to “a person from, or whose ancestors were from, a Spanish-speaking land or culture or from Latin America.” *Latina* is the feminine form of the word, and *Latinx* is a gender-neutral form, pronounced “La-teen-ex.”
-[The Diversity Style Guide](https://www.diversitystyleguide.com/) also includes the gender-neutral spelling Latin@.
+According to AP, *Latino* can be used to refer to “a person from, or whose ancestors were from, a Spanish-speaking land or culture or from Latin America.” *Latina* is the feminine form of the word, and *Latinx* is a gender-neutral form, pronounced “La-teen-ex.” [*The Diversity Style Guide*](https://www.diversitystyleguide.com/) also includes the gender-neutral spelling Latin@.

 #### Hispanic

-The Diversity Style Guide calls *Hispanic* “an umbrella term referring to a person whose ethnic origin is in a Spanish-speaking country, as well as residents of the United States with Latin American ancestry, except for those from Brazil, which is not a Spanish-speaking country”—though the [*Mother Jones* style guide](#race) points out that some Portuguese-speaking Brazilians have adopted this identity as well. *The Diversity Style Guide* says the term *Hispanic* “is more commonly used in the Eastern United States and is generally favored by those of Caribbean and South American ancestry or origin.”
+*The Diversity Style Guide* calls *Hispanic* “an umbrella term referring to a person whose ethnic origin is in a Spanish-speaking country, as well as residents of the United States with Latin American ancestry, except for those from Brazil, which is not a Spanish-speaking country”&mdash;though the [*Mother Jones* style guide](https://www.motherjones.com/media/2020/02/mother-jones-style-guide/#race) points out that some Portuguese-speaking Brazilians have adopted this identity as well. *The Diversity Style Guide* says the term *Hispanic* “is more commonly used in the Eastern United States and is generally favored by those of Caribbean and South American ancestry or origin.”

 #### Chicano/Chicana